Dildar (actor)

 Dildar (13 January 1945 – 13 July 2003) was a Bangladeshi actor from the Chandpur district.
 He debuted in Bengali cinema in 1975 in the film Keno Amon Hoy.
 He was awarded Best Actor in a Comedy Role in 28th Bangladesh National Film Awards in 2003 for his role in the film Tumi Sudhu Aamar.

 Personal life

 Dildar was married to Rokeya Begum.
-Together they had two daughters, Masuma Akter Ruma, a dentist and Zinia Afroz Shoma.
+Together they had two daughters, Masuma Akter Ruma, a dentist and Zinia Afroz Shoma, a banker.
+Masuma got married on October 6, 1995 and has 1 son and 1 daughter.
+Zinia's husband passed away from cancer a few years ago.